Waflz/cryptdoor/README.md

 cryptdoor.py will make the backdoor and server.
 The syntax is:

+	./cryptdoor.py host port

+You can add a -p to attempt automatic persistence like:

-	./cryptdoor.py host port (backdoorname) (servername)
+	./cryptdoor.py host port -p

 host and port refer to the host and port of the listening server.
-If you don't include backdoorname and servername, files will be named backdoor.py and server.py.

 	AES-shell options:
     	 download file       -  Download a file from remote pwd to localhost.